 Given that context, I was completely fascinated when I discovered that people were 3D printing these devices.

-At that moment, I understood that there is a fundamental uniqueness when making upper-body prosthetic devices for kids.
+However, when I gave Vine his first prosthetic, I understood that there is a fundamental uniqueness when making upper-body prosthetic devices for kids.
 When dealing with lower-body devices, the function is of the essence, but in upper-body, there is an enormous psychological factor that comes into play.

 That changed everything.

 Giving Vine a prosthetic was not about restoring motor functions.
 He was born without an arm so he didn’t really miss it.
 What he missed and wished for was to be treated like a normal kid and not the kid without an arm.

 Vine and I at the lab fitting our V3

 Making Modular Prosthetics